 Cedar City Public Library

-About Cedar City Public Library
+What Is Cedar City Public Library?

 Cedar City Public Library, also known as "Cedar City Library in the Park," serves as the primary library resource for Cedar City and Iron County, providing comprehensive library services in a beautiful setting adjacent to Veterans Park in downtown Cedar City.
 This modern library facility combines traditional library resources with innovative programming and technology access, serving the educational, cultural, and recreational needs of the community while supporting Cedar City's growing population and the students of Southern Utah University.